 Kilusang Magbubukid ng Pilipinas (KMP), the Peasant Movement of the Philippines, is a democratic mass organization of Filipino peasants that fights for social justice and genuine agrarian reform, as distinct from the half measures which politicians have so far advanced.

-One of KMP’s centrals initiative is the Bungkalan -- collective land cultivation in degraded areas of the countryside.
+One of KMP’s central initiatives is the Bungkalan -- collective land cultivation in degraded areas of the countryside.
 The Bungkalan revives the spirit of peasant cooperation and solidarity.
 Together, peasants decide which crops to cultivate, using agroecological farming practices.
 United, they are empowered to earn better wages and gain access to markets as they continue to learn and adapt through peer-to-peer exchange and dialogue.

 During the Covid-19 lockdown, KMP set up an online farmers’ market to deliver healthy and affordable produce from farmers’ collectives in the northern provinces to urban centers.
 The platform has sold more than 13 tonnes of produce, including leafy greens like camote tops, snow cabbage, and mustard leaves, as well as root crops and fruits like banana, papaya, and avocado.
 The group’s efforts provided an alternative when food supply chains collapsed during the pandemic, securing resources for displaced and landless farmworkers across the country.